• Skip to primary navigation

 Grate or dice?: I prefer to dice the cucumber rather than grate them.
 When I tried grating them, the salad was too soggy and wet.

 Spice: The heat in this recipe comes from green chilies, red chili powder, and mustard powder.
-I usually pair this salad with something bland such as bread/ rice and so I love this level of spice.
+This dosakaya pachadi is traditionally paired with plain rice which balances the spice well.
 Feel free to reduce the quantity of these ingredients to suit your spice tolerance.

 Oil: The flavor of sesame seeds and sesame oil is the hallmark of this recipe.
 I use light sesame oil for this recipe.
 If you do not have sesame oil or are not a fan of it, feel free to use any neutral oil.